Your phone rings; you look down and her name appears on your screen. Sadly, you dread clicking over…and then comes the

 In I Hate You Don’t Leave Me, the classic book on borderline personality disorder, the authors state, “The borderline shifts her personality like a rotating kaleidoscope, rearranging the fragmented glass of her being into different formations… Like a chameleon, (she) transforms herself into any shape that she imagines will please the viewer.”
 Her emotions govern all her actions.
 She’s terrified of abandonment and highly sensitive to not feeling understood.

-I suspect I have someone with borderline traits in front of me when, after only after one or two sessions, I hear something along the lines of, “I’ve never felt this understood by anyone before.”
+I suspect I have someone with borderline traits in therapy when, after only after one or two sessions, I hear something along the lines of, “I’ve never felt this understood by anyone before.”
 She puts me on a pedestal in order to bond with me, as she tries unconsciously to figure out my own vulnerabilities.